windmill-labs/windmilldocs/docs/integrations/slack.md

 After job successfully finished, bot sent additional message with the text that you used with `/windmill` command.

-## Windmill acting on Slack on users behalf
+## Windmill acting on Slack on user's behalf

 Our goal here is to allow Windmill scripts acting on Slack on your behalf.